Remote-HWA/SideLine_STM32MP1/README.md

 SideLine is a software-based power side-channel analysis vector.
 It uses delay-lines (located in SoC memory controllers) as power meters.

 ## Content

+This repository provides:
-This repository provides the code sources and tutorials required to reproduce the STM32MP1 SideLine attack and graphical demonstration built on the STM32MP157C-DK2 board.
+- The **source code** required to reproduce the STM32MP1 SideLine attack.
+- A **tutorial** to build a SideLine demonstration on a STM32MP157C-DK2 board.

 ## Tutorial Requirements
 - A STMicroelectronics **STM32MP1** based development board. (here *STM32MP157C-DK2*).
 - A **micro SD** card.

-## Prerequisite 1: Install OpenSTLinux
+### Prerequisite 1: Install OpenSTLinux

 If OpenSTLinux is not pre-installed on your board, you'll need to download and flash it on the SD card.\
 **The steps below should be followed to run the SideLine executables and the demo.**\